Gumloop alternatives

 Looking for a Gumloop alternative?

 Gumloop is a closed, hosted process-automation platform — no native media generation, and billed in credits and seats.
-If that's what has you looking, here are the alternatives worth weighing — and why teams pick NodeTool, the open source, BYOK canvas for image, video, audio, and text.
+If that is what brought you here, these are the alternatives worth weighing, and why teams pick NodeTool: an open-source canvas for image, video, audio, and text that runs on your own keys.

 • NodeToolRecommended

-Open source, BYOK canvas for image, video, audio, and text — the workflow automation alternative you can self-host.
+An open-source canvas for image, video, audio, and text that runs on your own keys — the workflow automation alternative you can host yourself.

 • Workflow automation platform